-The Game Day’s Fantasy Baseball Waiver Wire Blog is a continually updated rundown of the latest free agent recommendations and related news that requires analysis.
-Check back regularly for all of the latest players to add and put on your watch list.
+The Game Day’s Fantasy Baseball Waiver Wire Report is a comprehensive rundown of the latest free agent recommendations and related player news that requires analysis.
+So check in for all the top fantasy baseball players to add and put on your free-agency watch list.

 Fantasy Baseball Waiver Wire: Top Pickups